Seahawks excited to see what ‘special’ group of receivers can do this season

 Lockett enters the season with 7,100 career receiving yards, needing just 521 yards to pass Brian Blades for second in Seahawks history (though the 13,089 of Steve Largent may be hard to reach).

-Lockett also has 533 receptions and needs 49 to pass Blades for second in that category.
+Lockett has 533 receptions and needs 49 to pass Blades for second in that category.
 But he could snap one record he shares with Largent — most consecutive 1,000-yard seasons — if he tops that mark again this year.
-Lockett is currently tied Largent with four.
+Lockett is tied Largent with four.

-Metcalf, meanwhile, is already in the top 10 in just about every team career receiving category despite having played just four seasons, including eighth in receptions with 306 and yards (4,218), while ranking seventh in touchdowns with 35.
+Metcalf is already in the top 10 in just about every team career receiving category despite playing just four seasons, including eighth in receptions with 306 and yards (4,218), while ranking seventh in touchdowns with 35.
 He needs three to move into fifth in that category.

 The two have put up those numbers despite rarely playing alongside a reliable third receiver the past few years — the Dee Eskridge experiment, for instance, has yet to work out.